Tell me, besides the fly rod, what do you think is the most pivotal fishing gear? Yes, you guessed it right! It’s your best fly reel!

 - Cassette Fly Reels – Best Cassette Fly Reels

 The first entry in our fly reels shootout is why fly fishing is called a sport for the rich.
-The insanely luxurious design and a powerful drag set this reel apart from most other products on the market.
+The insanely luxurious design and powerful drag set this reel apart from most other products on the market.

 To be honest, I couldn’t find a single thing I could object to.
-But there is this fact that, unlike its predecessor, the LTX version focuses more on a powerful drag than on the strength-to-weight ratio.
+But there is this fact that, unlike its predecessor, the LTX focuses more on a powerful drag than on the strength-to-weight ratio.